Advanced Attack Helicopter: Requirements, proposals, and prototypes

-Following the cancellation of the AH-56 Cheyenne the US Army sought an aircraft to fill an anti-armor attack role.
+Following the cancellation of the AH-56 Cheyenne, the US Army sought an aircraft to fill an anti-armor attack role.
 The Army wanted an aircraft better than the AH-1 Cobra in firepower, performance and range.
 It would have the maneuverability to fly nap-of-the-earth (NoE) missions.
 On 17 August 1972, the Army initiated the Advanced Attack Helicopter (AAH) program.
 AAH sought an attack helicopter based on combat experience in Vietnam, with a lower top speed of 145 knots (269 km/h) and twin engines for improved survivability.
 To this end, the US Army issued a Request For Proposals (RFP) for an Advanced Attack Helicopter (AAH) on 15 November 1972.
 The AAH requirements for reliability, survivability and life cycle costs were very similar to the UTTAS requirements.

-The Army specified that the AAH was to be powered by twin General Electric T700 turboshaft engines that produce 1,500 shp (1,120 kW) each.
+The Army specified that the AAH was to be powered by twin General Electric T700 turboshaft engines which produce 1,500 shp (1,120 kW) each.
 The T700 was the same powerplant fit specified for a new Army utility helicopter competition that would be won by the UH-60 Black Hawk.
 The AAH would be armed with a 30 millimeter cannon and 16 TOW anti-tank missiles.
 The missile armament specification was later modified to include an alternate load of 16 laser-guided AGM-114 Hellfire anti-tank missiles.
 The Hellfire was then in development and promised greater range and lethality than TOW.

 Proposals were submitted by five manufacturers: Bell, Boeing-Vertol (teamed with Grumman), Hughes Aircraft, Lockheed, and Sikorsky.
 In June 1973, Bell and Hughes Aircraft's Toolco Aircraft Division (later Hughes Helicopters) were selected as finalists, and were each awarded contracts for the construction of two prototype aircraft.
 This began the phase 1 of the competition.